The question of who to put down as a reference can be difficult at any point in your career, but never more so than when

 First and foremost, don’t be tempted to provide any false references.
 According to one survey, over 80% of employers report that they regularly conduct reference checks.
 The chances that you’ll get caught out are far too high.
 Remember, any employer looking to hire a graduate will be aware that you may not be able to provide employment references.
 If you are asked for these specifically, just be honest and open about it, and they should accept an alternative.

-When picking your first choice for a referee as a recent graduate, the answer will almost always be your personal tutor.
+When picking your first choice for a referee as a recent graduate, the answer will almost always be your academic tutor.
 They will be able to confirm to that employer that you really did study at the University and confirm your result.
 They can also comment on your work ethic, communication style, ability, and all sorts of things the employer will want to know about.

-Even if your personal tutor has given you blanket permission to use them as a reference, you should get in touch with them if an employer plans to contact them.
+Even if your academic tutor has given you blanket permission to use them as a reference, you should get in touch with them if an employer plans to contact them.
 As well as giving them fair warning, you can tell your tutor a bit more about the job in question.
 That way, they can tailor their reference to the job specification – just as you would tailor a cover letter.

 Part-time work and volunteering